We donate £1 to chosen campaigns from some of our T-shirts!

 PMDD and Me cic

-I will donate £1 of every t-shirt I sell to PMDD & Me CIC a not-for-profit organisation working to empower advocacy in reproductive health , founded by Alice and Sarah Girling.
+I will donate £1 from every Persistence Beats Resistance t-shirt to PMDD & Me CIC a not-for-profit organisation working to empower advocacy in reproductive health , founded by Alice and Sarah Girling.
 They have an amazing website www.pmddandme.co.uk full of information and webinars to help educate you, your family, friends, doctors, partners, in fact ANYONE. #PMDDandMEUK - Holly

 What is PMDD?
 I hear you say.
 Pre-Menstrual Dysphoric Disorder (PMDD) is a cyclical mood disorder caused by being extra sensitive to a change in hormones, normally 1-2 weeks before your period.
 It is often described as severe PMS, but this does not give justice to the severity of how your quality of life can be affected.
 After 15 years of being treated for depression (knowing I wasn’t depressed) I was finally diagnosed with PMDD which my mum had already told me about.
 After two years of jumping through hoops, losing my marbles and endless amounts of tears, I am yet to find a treatment that works.